Vanishing of $\ell^2$-Betti numbers of locally compact groups as an invariant of coarse equivalence: Introduction

 \section{Introduction}

-The insight that the vanishing of $\ell^2$-Betti numbers provides a quasi-isometry invariant is due to Gromov~\cite{gromov}*{Chapter~8}, and positive results around this insight have a long history.
-The most important contribution is by Pansu~\cite{pansu} whose work on asymptotic $\ell^p$-cohomology includes the fact that the vanishing of $\ell^2$-Betti numbers of discrete groups of type $F_\infty$, is a quasi-isometry invariant.
+The insight that the vanishing of $\ell^2$-Betti numbers provides a quasi-isometry invariant is due to Gromov (see~\cite{gromov}*{Chapter~8} for a statement without proof), and positive results around this insight have a long history.
+The most important contribution is by Pansu~\cite{pansu} whose work on asymptotic $\ell^p$-cohomology includes a proof that the vanishing of $\ell^2$-Betti numbers of discrete groups of type $F_\infty$, is a quasi-isometry invariant.

 There is a growing interest in the metric geometry of locally compact groups~\cites{cornulier-book, amhyp}.
 We thus think it is important to have the quasi-isometry and coarse invariance of the vanishing of $\ell^2$-Betti numbers available in the greatest generality.
 Following Pansu's ideas and relying on more recent advances in the theory of $\ell^2$-Betti numbers, we provide a proof of the following result.